 Locomotive Descriptions and Phases - GE AC4400CW

 The GE AC4400CW was introduced in 1993 alongside the similar Dash 9-44CW.
 It marked GE's foray into AC-powered mainline freight locomotives, closely following EMD's successful SD70MAC and eventually outselling it.

 The Dash 9-44CW and AC4400CW carried over the general hood and cab styling established with the Dash 8-40CW.
 Much of the hood and cab remained the same, but the overall length was increased from 70' 8" to 73' 2".
 The AC4400CW can be told from the Dash 9-44CW chiefly by the large inverter cabinet on the left side behind the cab, together with a longer dynamic brake hood section and a shorter central air intake.
 Smaller distinctions include the thinner AC traction motor cables, larger traction motors suspended by "dogbone" hangers (in place of supports on the truck frame) and marginally shorter overall hood height over the central air intake.

-Both models initially rode on GE's newly introduced high-adhesion "roller-blade" 3-axle truck, which was derived from the high-adhesion design used by MLW on the M-630 and M-636 some 25 years earlier.
+Both models initially rode on GE's newly introduced high-adhesion 6-wheel truck, which was derived from the high-adhesion design used by MLW on the M-630 and M-636 some 25 years earlier.
 Compared to the MLW version, GE's design used a longer wheelbase and taller primary springs, but retained the bolsterless rubber pad secondary suspension.
 The high-adhesion truck differed from GE's earlier "floating-bolster" (FB-3) design in the absence of the bolster and in having all the traction motors oriented in the same direction.